zachalbert/ldthw/_layout/025-layout-grids-breakpoints.md

 13. With the rectangle selected, under the "Constraints" section in the design panel, change the topmost dropdown to say "Left & Right".
 14. These constraints will ensure that your shape will remain 6 columns wide, no matter the size of your frame.
 See it in action by selecting the frame and changing its width.

-In the next lesson, you're going to create a fixed layout grid, which works better for text-heavy layouts.
+In the next lesson, we're going to create a fixed layout grid, which works better for text-heavy layouts.